 There are many more Amazon communities out there that we haven’t mentioned in this article!
 All you have to do is go to Reddit’s homepage and try to search for them manually.

-If you need more guidance with e-commerce selling, contact us!
+If you need more guidance with e-commerce selling particularly with your Amazon FBA business, contact us!
+I can also help you better by enrolling in my Amazon FBA course.
 We love helping sellers grow their businesses!

 For all kinds of information on Amazon and e-commerce in general, read the Sourcing Monster blog!